Frequently Asked Questions

 Q: I know that I want to enroll in Working Healthy.
 Now what do I do?

 A: An individual can enroll in a number of ways.
 If you already have an DCF eligibility worker, you can contact that person and ask to enroll.
 You can also contact the Benefits Specialist for your region, and request assistance in applying for the program.
 Or you may call your local DCF Office, and request an application.
-The application form is called an ES-3100.
+The application form is called a KC-1500.

 If you want to have an improved understanding of how employment or increased income affects your present benefits, schedule a time to meet with a Benefits Specialist to develop a Benefits Plan.